RMHogervorst/recepten/content/components/spinazie-courgette-ui-creme-fraiche/index.md

 category:  # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: # The region associated with your recipe.
 For example, Italiaans, Mediterraans", or Eigen.
 ingredients:
-  - Spinazie
+  - spinazie
-  - Courgette
+  - courgette
-  - Ui
+  - ui
-  - Creme Fraiche
+  - creme fraiche
   -
 tags: # You don't have to have 3, feel free to have 10, 1, or none
   - vegetarisch